Check your inbox

 How did the fact-check initiative begin?

-Rappler’s fact-check initiative is rooted in the multilevel process of verification we employ as investigative journalists to ensure that our reports are accurate.
+Rappler’s fact-check initiative is rooted in the multilevel process of verification we employ as journalists to ensure that our reports are accurate.

 Rappler’s brand of fact-checking sparked public conversations and voter discourse during the May 2016 national elections, when claims made by presidential and vice presidential candidates during live debates were subjected to live verification of facts and context by Rappler’s editors, reporters, and researchers.